Arize-ai/phoenix/DEVELOPMENT.md

 #### Query Parameters

 Use query parameters for filtering, sorting, and pagination.
-Query parameters should use `-` as a separator (see [recommendations](https://developers.google.com/search/docs/specialty/ecommerce/designing-a-url-structure-for-ecommerce-sites)).
+Query parameters should use `_` as a separator.

 #### Pagination